 4. First Class Cadets may wear mustaches.
 The ends may not fall beyond the corners of the mouth nor below the top lip.
 Handlebar mustaches are prohibited.
 Beards are prohibited.

 5. Earings are not authorized for male cadets at any time on campus.

 B. The following are the grooming standards for female cadets:

-1. While in uniform, hair must not fall below the lower edge of the back collar nor 2 inches beyond the front of the ears.
-Hair colorings must look natural and complement the individual.
-Faddish, outrageous hairstyles and multicolored hair are not permitted.
-Hairstyles shall not interfere with the prescribed standards of military smartness.
-Cornrows are not authorized.
+1. While in uniform, and when wearing civilian clothes in the performance of duty, hair must be professional and balanced in appearance.
+The unique quality and texture of curled, waved and straight hair are recognized.
+All hairstyles must minimize scalp exposure.
+Hair shall not fall below the lower edge of the back collar nor 2 inches beyond the front of the ears.
+Hairstyles shall not interfere with the prescribed standards of military smartness or the proper wear of the cover.

 2.While this list shall not be considered all inclusive, the following hairstyles are authorized: